CurtiePi/tournament/README.md

 and odd number of players respectively.

 $: python tournment_test.py

 $: python tournament_test_odd.py

-Thank youy and happy gaming.
+Thank you and happy gaming.